Skip to Main Content

 Tempe's Position Within the Arizona Hotel Scene

 Tempe is frequently treated as a functional stop on the way to Scottsdale or Sedona rather than a destination in its own right.
 That framing undersells what the city offers.
 The proximity to ASU creates a dining and bar scene that runs younger and more experimental than the resort corridors further east, and Tempe Town Lake provides an urban waterfront that most Phoenix-area visitors never encounter.
-For travellers whose primary interest is the city rather than a poolside experience, Tempe frequently makes more logistical sense than Scottsdale.
+For travellers whose primary interest is the city rather than a poolside experience, Tempe often makes more logistical sense than Scottsdale.
 The light rail access to Sky Harbor International Airport from the Apache Boulevard corridor is a practical advantage that resort properties cannot replicate.

 Those seeking more remote Arizona experiences can use Tempe as a base for day trips toward the canyon country, or consider purpose-built wilderness properties like Canyon Ranch Tucson in Tucson for a different register entirely.
 For Western US travellers building a multi-stop itinerary, the Tempe location sits alongside other design-conscious Michelin-recognised properties like 1 Hotel San Francisco in San Francisco and Meadowood Napa Valley in Napa as a property where inspector recognition carries weight beyond marketing claims.

-For a broader orientation to what Tempe's restaurants and bars offer alongside the hotel, our full Tempe restaurants guide covers the neighbourhood-level detail.
 The East Apache corridor gives reasonable walking access to the city's most concentrated dining stretch, though the car or light rail remains useful for reaching Mill Avenue and the Tempe Town Lake waterfront.

 Planning Your Stay